cuttingsoup/react-native-firebase-local-cache/README.md

 There is a little bit of trickiness going on here, but essentially the return value of the first callback is cached, then passed as an argument to the second callback.
 The next time a listener is set up, `setState` will be called with the cached data immediately, then when a snapshot arrived from the server it will be processed normally.

-If you have a list of chat rooms a user is subscribed to, you might use the following code:
+Another slightly more complex example, say you have a list showing chat rooms a user is subscribed to, you might use the following code:

 ```javascript
 this.userRoomsRef.on('value', function(snap) {